MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_COVER_MQTT.md

 INPUT(S)

-- UP: bool input, when high the cover moves up.
-- DN: bool input, when high the cover moves down.
-- PI: byte input, position to move the cover to in automode.
-Automode can be enabled by making UP and DN high simultaneous.
+- TOGGLE: toggles the direction of the cover.
 - PRIO_LOCK: bool input, when high the cover will be locked in its current position ignoring all other inputs. (\*)
 - PRIO_UP: bool input, when high the cover will receive a constant signal to move up with a maximum time of twice `T_UD`. (\*)
 - PRIO_DN: bool input, when low the cover will receive a constant signal to move down with a maximum time of twice `T_UD`. (\*)

-(\*) When high, all incoming MQTT commands and the UP/DN inputs will be ignored.
+(\*) When high, all incoming MQTT commands and the TOGGLE input will be ignored.

 OUTPUT(S)

-- POS: byte output, cover position value (range 0-255).
 - MU: bool output, motor up signal.
 - MD: bool output, motor down signal.

 METHOD(S)

 - InitMQTT: enables MQTT events on the FB, an overview of the parameters:
   - `MQTTPublishPrefix`: datatype _POINTER TO STRING_, pointer to the MQTT publish prefix that should be used for publishing any messages/events for this FB.
 The suffix is automatically set to FB name.
   - `pMqttPublishQueue`: datatype _POINTER TO FB_MqttPublishQueue_, pointer to the MQTT queue to publish messages.
-  - `Qos_POS`: datatype _SD_MQTT.QoS_, MQTT QoS of the POS MQTT events.
-  - `Delta_POS`: datatype _INT_, resolution of the MQTT POS events.
-For example: specifying value _5_ will configure the FB to only emit an MQTT event when the POS output differs _5_ or more than its previous value.
-Note that the last value of output POS (when it has reached position the desired position) is always published.
-Even if the resolution delta hasn't been reached yet.
-This way the last POS value published through MQTT is always synchronized with the POS output of the FB.

 - ConfigureFunctionBlock: configures the behaviour of the cover using the parameters below:
   - `T_LOCKOUT`: delay between change of direction.
   - `T_UD`: run time to move the cover completely up/down.